Cloudxtreme/notes-4/books/code-complete.md

 If the requirements are explicit, the user can review them and agree to them.
 If they're not, the programmer usually **ends up making requirements** decisions during programming.
 Explicit requirements keep you from guessing what the user wants."

+--
+"Programmers working with high-level languages achieve better productivity and quality than those working with lower-level languages.
+Languages such as C++, Java, Smalltalk, and Visual Basic have been credited with improving productivity, reliability, simplicity, and comprehensibility by factors of 5 to 15 over low-level languages such as assembly and C. You save time when you don't need to have an awards ceremony every time a C statement does what it's supposed to."